Example of assigning rights to a cluster administrator

 • Service accounts managed by Kubernetes via the API;

-• Regular users managed by some external tool that the cluster administrator configures.
+• Regular users and groups managed by some external tool that the cluster administrator configures.
 There are many authentication mechanisms and, accordingly, many ways to create users.
 Currently, two authentication methods are supported:

 • Via the certificates.